© 2015, QualifiedMortgage.org | This page is copyrighted. Please see our citation guide.

-This is the basic definition of a qualified mortgage, as defined by the Consumer Financial Protection Bureau.
+This is the basic definition of a qualified mortgage, as defined by the Consumer Financial Protection Bureau (CFPB).
 We will update this page continuously as new details emerge, and as we continue to parse though the full text of this act.
 We welcome and encourage corrections, suggestions, and other forms of reader support.